AbrahamZak/stocklist/README.md

 Design - 50%\
 Integration with stock API - 100%\
 See stock price and other stock data (earnings, company info, recommendations, price targets, technical indicator sentiment, related companies) - 100%\
-See latest news for stock (company news, news sentiment, sector news sentiment) - 100%\
+See latest news for stock (company news, buzz scores, news sentiment, sector news sentiment) - 100%\
 Add stock to watchlist (when logged in) - 0%\
 \
 Profile page (when logged in) (0%)\